mdarora/MohitsBookStore/README.txt

 	-got dropdown from bootswatch instead of getbotstrap, but now its not collapsing 0338
-	-couldn't figure out why dropdown is not working, moving to next part for now
+	-couldn't figure out why dropdown is not working, moving to next part for now 0342
+	-Added three new projects to solution, now time to install packages most error prone part